 The REPLACE LAMP light will come on when the lamp has undergone approximately 90% of the manufacturer's expected lifetime.
-This does not imply that the lamp's spectral performance meets Class A spectral performance at this level of usage.
-LAMP LIFE WILL DIFFER DEPENDING ON THE LEVEL OF USE.
+This does not imply that the lamp's spectral output meets the spectral performance to the standards at this level of usage.
+LAMP LIFE WILL DIFFER DEPENDING ON LEVEL OF USE.
 This is especially true if you are operating the lamp at a power different from the nominal power or if your application requires more frequent lamp changes.